 Where Were the Windmills?

-There two types of windmill, Post Mills and Smock Mills.
+There are two types of windmills, Post Mills and Smock Mills.

 A smock mill was built c1769 and dismantled in 1914.
-It was sited somewhere near to where the current Sainsburys supermarket is located.
+It was sited to the north of the town, somewhere near to where the current Sainsburys supermarket is located.

 Newchurch Tower Windmill was the only tower windmill of at least seven windmills known to have been built on Romney Marsh and was reputed to have been built by the Reverend Nares in 1810.